DigiBP/digibp-monterosa/Submission Documents/README.md

 ### Services ###

-The following services habe been implemented into the process.
+The following services habe been implemented into the process, but only Google Sheets is connected as due to it higher user friendliness.

 #### Google Sheets ####